Learning the climate of dynamical systems with state-space systems

 If the probability measure $\nu$ is absolutely continuous with respect to the mixing measure $\mu$, then $ \varphi^t_*\nu \longrightarrow \mu$ in the weak topology.
 See Proposition \ref{prop:strong_mixing_convergence}.

-{\bf Physical measures.} Under the dynamics of the pushforward map, mixing (respectively ergodic) measures attract measures that are absolutely continuous with respect to the mixing (respectively ergodic) measure.
-For experiments, it is more meaningful if this attraction occurs for measures absolutely continuous with respect to some reference measure $\ell$ on $X$.
+{\bf Physical and attracting measures.} Under the dynamics of the pushforward map, mixing (respectively ergodic) measures attract measures that are absolutely continuous with respect to the mixing (respectively ergodic) measure.
+For deterministic dynamical systems, mixing and ergodic measures are often singular with respect to Lebesgue.
+Thus for experiments it is more meaningful if this attraction occurs for measures absolutely continuous with respect to some reference measure $\ell$ on $X$.
 For example, we might take $\ell$ to be the Lebesgue measure if $X$ is Euclidean.
 We require $\ell$ to be locally finite and Borel.
 Furthermore, we require that the dynamical system $\varphi$ be {\bfi nonsingular} with respect to the reference measure, that is, $\varphi_*\ell \ll \ell.$ We now introduce physical and attracting measures, which exhibit attraction properties similar to ergodic and mixing measures, respectively, when the initial distribution is absolutely continuous with respect to the reference measure $\ell.$

-A compactly supported measure $\mu \in \mathcal{P}(X)$ is called a {\bfi physical measure} if its support has a neighbourhood $U$ such that $\ell-$almost every point of $U$ is in $\Basin (\mu).$ Here the basin of the measure $\mu$ refers to the set of those points for which the empirical measure calculated by averaging along a trajectory started from the point converges to $\mu$.
+A compactly supported measure $\mu \in \mathcal{P}(X)$ is called a {\bfi physical measure} if its support has a neighborhood $U$ such that $\ell-$almost every point of $U$ is in $\Basin (\mu).$ Here the basin of the measure $\mu$ refers to the set of those points for which the empirical measure calculated by averaging along a trajectory started from the point converges to $\mu$.
 Analogous to Corollary \ref{cor:ergodicity_convergence}, Lemma \ref{lmm:physical_convergence} shows that if the probability measure $\nu$ is absolutely continuous with respect to the reference measure $\ell,$ and $\nu(U) = 1,$ then its iterates $\varphi^t_* \nu$ are attracted to $\mu$ in a Ces\`{a}ro sense.